2020 Sponsors & Prize List

 Certain breeds of dogs are prone to being overweight (Golden & Labrador Retrievers, Pugs, Beagles, Bichons & Yorkies top our list historically)

 The most exciting new technologies are Fitbit(r) like devices that monitor activity and are starting to carry calorie counts on most foods.
-BabelBark, FitBark & HeyRex lead the pack right now!
+Petrics, FitBark & BabelBark lead the pack right now!
 Portion controlled and microchip activated feeders like PortionProRx and smart feeders like PetNet and Surefeed are helping in a big way.
 Come see them anytime in our reception area.

 Being the pet’s advocate and striving towards ideal weight and its many benefits is work we truly love.

 Healthy Weight in Cats

 Protein level in foods is very important for safe weight loss in cats.
 At least 40% at a bare minimum.
 Studies have shown 58% protein is their normal outdoor diet.

 It is very important to not free-feed most cats as they will overeat.

 Wet food can satiate better than dry and can be very convenient to achieve portion control

 Feeding multiple cats in a household is challenging especially when we consider that 3 to 5 small feedings per day and the use of food puzzles are the ideal way to feed all cats.

 We are continuously trying new devices in Bug’s gym to see what works the best!

 Come to Cat’s Night Out on March 5th at 6 PM to learn more from cat owners who are getting the job done!